edsheltonorg/edshelton.org/README.md

 ## Alternative System Recommendations

-You can easily adapt my templates into any platform's system!
+You can easily adapt my templates into any platform's system.

 For work, consider your team's skill level & friction tolerance:
 - Microsoft OneNote (Simplest one & free if using Office 365)
 - Bookstack (More advanced features, can share easier)

-For personal, anything that can link will work.
+For personal, anything you like will work.

-Look for systems that can easily adjust links if modified & catch orphaned assets.

 ## Influences